chris-hildebrandt/LearnAndCode-2.3/Course-Materials/Weekly-Modules/week-20-code-review-collaboration.md

 - Self-review checklist completed for your Week 17-19 PRs.

 ## 8. Submission Process

-- Commit documentation update `Week 20 – review log`.
-- PR summary includes links to reviews you performed and confirmation your PR comments resolved.
-- Weekly issue attaches screenshot of one review comment thread (or your `my-week-20-review.md` for solo learners).
+1. Create a new branch for your weekly work (e.g., `git checkout -b week-20-submission`).
+2. Commit your changes to this branch (e.g., `git commit -m "feat: Complete Week 20 work"`).
+3. Push the branch to your forked repository on GitHub.
+4. On GitHub, create a Pull Request from your new branch to your `main` branch.
+5. Review, approve, and merge your own Pull Request.

 ## 9. Journal and Discussion Prep

 (Use this section as a journal of your learning.
 Answer the questions below after completing the reading and assignment.
 ALSO record any questions or comments you would like to bring up during this week's discussion.)

 Journal:
-*Review Highlights:* Summarise the most impactful comment you left on a peer's PR (or sample PR).
+*Review Highlights:* Summarize the most impactful comment you left on a peer's PR (or sample PR).

 *Feedback Response:* Reflect on the toughest comment received on your PR and how you resolved it (or toughest issue you identified in sample PRs).